Smejky338/container-statping/README.md

 Scroll down to grey Dashboard button, login and go to Services->Create.

 Username statping, psw the usual, ask #team-perfscale at Ansible Slack if you don't know.

+## FAQ
+#### My service doesn't work, even though with curl or browser it does, says something about certificates.
+What to do?
+In the service detail, either uncheck the "Verify SSL" option or check and fill in the Use TLS Cert option.